-The SC217 chassis uses SAS/SATA drives.
+The server chassis uses SATA drives.

-SAS/SATA Drives
+SATA Drives

-Each SAS/SATA drive carrier has two LEDs.
+Each SATA drive carrier has two LEDs.

-- Blue: Each Serial ATA drive carrier has a blue LED.
-When illuminated, this blue LED (on the front of the SATA drive carrier) indicates drive activity.
-A connection to the SATA backplane enables this LED to blink on and off when that particular drive is being accessed. - Red: The red LED to indicate an SAS/SATA drive failure.
-If one of the SAS/SATA drives fail, you should be notified by your system management software.
+- Blue: Each Serial ATA drive carrier has a green LED.
+When illuminated, this green LED (on the front of the SATA drive carrier) indicates drive activity.
+A connection to the SATA backplane enables this LED to blink on and off when that particular drive is being accessed. - Red: The red LED to indicate an SATA drive failure.
+If one of the SATA drives fail, you should be notified by your system management software.